kimsama/cesium-experiments/README.md

 # cesium-experiments

-A simple cesium server/client demo, for clients with different languages  than server
+A simple cesium server/client demo, for clients with different languages  than server to understand cesium with minimum effort for dummies.
+Not complicated but might be helpful to understand how to draw a vehicle'  path on a map with Cesium in real-time.

-- Client send a GPS location in the format 'latitude, longitude' and send it to the Cesium server.
+- Client sends a GPS location in the format 'latitude, longitude' and send it to the Cesium server.
 - Cesium server draws a poly line with the given path.
 - Use socket.io for the connection.

 ### cesium-server
-nodejs cesium server and client
+nodejs cesium server and client.
+It opens ort `4000` and listens.

 ### cesium-dotnet-dummyclient
 .NET console client